clybb7/propPK/README.md

 # propPK

-This code contains a software package largely written by Carter Lybbert.
+This code contains a software package largely written by Carter Lybbert and partially by Jason Huang, at University of Utah.
 It is an adaptation of the Eleveld PK/PD model and an evaluation of its accuracty.
 The results of this analysis are published here:

 Lybbert C, Huang J, Jones KG, Mickey BJ, Tadler S, Odell D, Stanford J, Kuck K. Clinical validation of an adapted Eleveld Model for high-dose propofol treatments for depression.
 Journal of Clinical Monitoring and Computing.
 2023 Oct;37(5):1369-1377. doi: 10.1007/s10877-023-00986-7.